telstra/open-kilda/docs/design/solutions/path-validation/path-validation.md

 ## Implementation details
 The validation of a path is done for each segment and each validation type individually.
 This way, the validation collects all errors on the path and returns them all in a single response.
-The response is concise amd formed in human-readable format.
+The response is concise and formed in human-readable format.

 There is no locking of resources for this path and, therefore, no guarantee that it will be possible to create this flow